sfepy/sfepy/doc/primer.rst

 We provided the material constants in terms of Young's modulus and Poisson's ratio, but the linear elastic isotropic equation used requires as input Lamé's parameters.
-The youngpoisson_to_lame function is thus used for conversion.
+The lame_from_youngpoisson() function is thus used for conversion.
 Note that to use this function it was necessary to import the function into the code, which was done up front:

 ::

-    from sfepy.mechanics.matcoefs import youngpoisson_to_lame
+    from sfepy.mechanics.matcoefs import lame_from_youngpoisson

 **Hint:** Check out the :doc:`sfepy.mechanics.matcoefs
 <src/sfepy/mechanics/matcoefs>` module for other useful material related